Christmas table decorations with a natural green and floral look

 A delicious home-cooked dinner is the defining moment on Christmas Day and what better way to dress up the occasion than with a dinner table adorned with seasonal and festive decorations?
 Here we have two designs from gardener and floral designer Bea Andrews that are elegant and simple but will have your family suitably impressed.

-Table runner weight
+Table decoration runner

 Aromatic, shrubby evergreen herbs, such as rosemary, sage and bay, and winter foliages, such as Eucalyptus, Pittosporum and Sarcococca, are all suited to this mini-posy.
 I used Eucalyptus populnea but any berried eucalyptus will work.
 You’ll find berried eucalyptus sold in florists, although it is something of a misnomer as the berries are actually flower buds.